girardi69/LambdaCollectionsT1/LambdaEvo.md

-## This function is combined with the AWS API GW and returns the response with html <h1> style.
+## This function is combined with the AWS API GW and returns the response with html

 ```javascript